1 Detach from the existing

 Try using different variations of this to train seeing new connections:

-🧠 Pick 10 compound nouns and instead of thinking of the actual thing they describe, try associating alternative solutions.
+🧠 Pick 10 compound nouns, and instead of thinking of the actual thing they describe, try associating alternative solutions.

 E.g. Sun + Flower = Sunflower.

-➡️ Flower generating heat and light
+➡️ Flowers generate heat and light

 # 6 Be curious